The Count Out Part 4

 reveals that a plot by the fusionists to send armed men to the Capital was foiled by Chamberlain who made it clear

 they would not reach the Capitol.
 Nash relates, "Had they started, they would never have reached Augusta, for the track

 was garrisoned by men under command of Gen. Chamberlain, who would immediately have torn up the track."1

-For a complete transcription of Chamberlain's speech to the Bowdoin Alumni see Son's of Bowdoin
+For a second copy of Chamberlain's speech to the Bowdoin Alumni see Son's of Bowdoin

 More on the Count Out can be seen in Maine A History